Hiram K. Undercofler

 Hiram Keller Undercofler (July 25, 1916 – July 23, 1998) was an American attorney, state legislator, and judge who served as a justice of the Supreme Court of Georgia from 1967 to 1981, including a period as chief justice in 1980.

 Early life, education, and military service

 Born in Philadelphia, Pennsylvania, he graduated from Temple University, where he was a member of the Phi Beta Kappa honor society.
 He briefly attended Temple University Law School before enlisting as a flying cadet in the United States Army Air Corps in 1940.
 During World War II he was stationed at Souther Field in Americus, Georgia, and achieved the rank of first lieutenant.
-After the war, he entered the University of Georgia School of Law, receiving his law degree and beginning a law practice in Americus.
+After the war, he entered the University of Georgia School of Law, receiving his Juris Doctor degree and beginning a law practice in Americus.

 Political career

 Undercofler practiced law in Americus from 1946 to 1963 and was elected to the Georgia House of Representatives from Sumter County in 1959, serving two terms and remaining in that office until 1962.

 He was appointed Georgia state revenue commissioner by Governor Carl Sanders in 1963.
 Undercofler modernized the department by installing computer equipment to cross-check residents' federal and state income taxes, substantially improving tax collection, and also worked to suppress liquor moonshining and bootlegging.
 In September 1965 he denied reports that he planned to resign, stating that he had no offers and no intention to leave the post at that time.